An App for People Who Learn Hard Things

 What kind of subjects does it work for?

 Any subject that requires genuine understanding rather than just memorisation.
-The system was built and tested on both theoretical subjects — calculus, physics, philosophy, law, economics — and procedural ones like Programming, 3D software, and design systems.
+The system was built and tested on both theoretical subjects such as calculus, physics, philosophy, law, and economics, and procedural ones like programming, 3D software, and design systems.

 If the subject has structure that can be broken into topics, and depth that requires more than surface familiarity, DaCosta Thinklab is designed for it.